Are you a productive blogger?

 4. Measuring Productivity

-When you use several productivity techniques, it is crucial to measure how well you are doing.
-To do that, says the International Corporate Consultant, you must understand the productivity formula.
+When you use several blogging productivity techniques, it is crucial to measure how well you are doing.
+To do that, says the International Corporate Consultant, you must understand the productivity blog formula.

 In a nutshell, you can become a productive blogger when you increase the value that you offer and reduce the time required to create that value.
-In other words, you must streamline every step to meeting deadlines.
+In other words, you must streamline every time management step to meet deadlines.

 According to Harvard Business Review, you can’t always accurately measure productivity, because accomplishing individual tasks isn’t directly proportional to simplifying them.

-Understand where you were: As a blogger, you have to know and understand where you were before you implemented some of the productivity boosting techniques that I mentioned above.
+Understand where you were: As a blogger, you have to know and understand where you were before you implemented some of the blogging productivity techniques that I mentioned above.

 Track your accomplishments: One question to answer is how each task gets done.
 TechRepublic recommends a balance between doing it fast (productivity), doing it right (customer satisfaction), doing it on time (predictability) and continuing to do it (satisfaction and motivation).